jrcharney/kodos/README.md

 # HDMI stuff
 ```

-What won't be installed with Kodos
+What won't be installed with Kodos, but should able to be installed when done.

 ```
 ruby        # Go to rvm.io and install it from there.
 Ditto for jRuby and Rails